-Just as athletes, entertainers, and entrepreneurs often utilize coaches to improve themselves and their ventures, a financial coach will come alongside and help individuals and families improve their personal financial situation through education, guidance, standard practices, and accountability.
+Just as athletes, entertainers, and entrepreneurs often utilize coaches to improve themselves and their ventures, a financial coach will come alongside to help individuals and families improve their personal financial situation through education, guidance, standard practices, and accountability.

-You may have heard the term “money coach”, which some people use interchangeably with financial coach.
-In most cases a money coach is a more specific role – dealing exclusively with handling money.
+You may have heard the term “money coach”, which some people use interchangeably with “financial coach”.
+In most cases, a money coach is a more specific role – dealing exclusively with handling money.
 A financial coach certainly helps with money but also provides coaching on career, estate planning, insurance, and other related topics.